ye-kyaw-thu/tools/python/example-usages.md

   -s SKIP_HEADER, --skip_header SKIP_HEADER
                         skip CSV header line or no distance calculation for the first line.
-"1" for true and "0" for false
+"1" for true and "0" for false -o ORIGINAL_STRINGS, --original_strings ORIGINAL_STRINGS
+                        printing original input string1 and string2, "1" for
+                        true and "0" for false

 ```